-In-between studio sessions for the album, Jackson found himself at odds with Sony over his recording contract.
-Jackson had expected the licenses to all of his masters from his past album releases to revert to him in the early 2000's.
+In between studio sessions for the album, Jackson found himself at odds with Sony over his recording contract.
+Jackson had expected the licenses to all of his masters from his past album releases to revert to him in the early 2000s.
 However, thanks to several clauses in the contract, the date was much farther away than he initially thought.
 On top of this, Jackson also discovered that the attorney who worked with him in the deal was also working for Sony, creating a conflict of interest he was unaware about for at least a decade.
-This, among other business worries with Sony, led to him informing Sony that he was leaving the company.
+This, among other business worries with Sony, led to him informing them that he was leaving the company.

-Sony consequently castrated all promotional efforts for Invincible, including cancelling several single releases, and the few that were kept only got promotional/radio releases, effectively flushing the album's $30 million budget down the drain. of the four singles released, only "Butterflies" and "You Rock My World" got radio releases in the US, with the latter becoming Jackson's final top ten entry on the Billboard Hot 100 during his lifetime.
+Sony then consequently castrated all promotional efforts for Invincible, including cancelling several single releases, and the few that were kept only got promotional/radio releases, effectively flushing the album's $30+ million budget down the drain.
+Of the four singles released, only "Butterflies" and "You Rock My World" got radio releases in the US, with the latter becoming Jackson's final top ten entry on the Billboard Hot 100 during his lifetime.
 On top of this, a 9/11 charity single that was supposed to be released prior to Invincible got cancelled as well, although it would be released digitally a couple years later.

-To say Jackson was pissed would be an Understatement.
+To say Jackson was pissed would be an understatement.
 He hurled several insults at Sony, particularly Tommy Molotta, the CEO of the music division at the time, essentially saying that they were, to paraphrase, "holding him and the rest of their black artists back".
-He also, with the exception of "You Rock My World", refused to appear in any other music video for the album ("Cry", which was released as a single and the only other one to get a video, doesn't feature him in its video), and, save for two Milestone Celebration concerts and a 9/11 charity event he organized, did not tour at all to promote the album (which would also come back to bite him, as he went to court over it in 2002).
+He also, with the exception of "You Rock My World", refused to appear in any other music video for the album ("Cry", which was released as a single and the only other one to get a video, doesn't feature him in it), and, save for two Milestone Celebration concerts and a 9/11 charity concert he organized, did not tour at all to promote the album.
 In response, Sony refused to renew Jackson's contract, only releasing the Greatest Hits Album Number Ones because it was the last album Jackson owed them.

-Invincible would be Jackson's third-last worldwide number one album during his lifetime note .
-However, the drama behind it, and everything else that would occur in his life in the years afterwards, effectively ended Jackson's career on a very sour note.
+Invincible would be Jackson's third-last worldwide number one album during his lifetimenote .
+However, the drama behind it, and everything else that would occur in his life in the years afterwards, effectively ended Jackson's career on a very bittersweet note.

 Not to be confused with the comic book of the same name.